 Whether you call them nonpareils or the brand name Sno-Caps, these chocolate candies covered in nonpareil sprinkles come in a variety of colors, flavors, and type of chocolate.
 Even though they are made with just three ingredients and nonpareil sprinkles are usually free of confectioner's glaze, the commercially-produced versions of these candies are rarely vegan.
+No vegan nonpareils for us.
 What gives?

-Combine the chocolate and vegetable shortening in a heat or microwave-safe glass bowl and melt over a double boiler or in the microwave.
-Stir.
+- Combine the chocolate and vegetable shortening in a heat or microwave-safe glass bowl and melt over a double boiler or in the microwave, then stir until smooth.

 See, super easy!
-You could even make little treat bags tied with ribbons and give them away as gifts or as an adornment on a holiday present.
+You could even make little treat bags tied with ribbons and give them away as gifts.
 Or fill a box with a bunch of homemade vegan candy to really make someone's day.
 If you're looking for more candy ideas, I've also posted recipes for Fairy Food, Pumpkin Spice Fudge, Milk Duds, and Cake Pops.
 And there's more candy recipes in the Vegan Candyland zine, which is available in my online store.
 It's perfect candy-making season right now because

 it's cold and dark and your chocolate won't melt homemade candy can make someone's day.